MoloMalteser/ytool/README.md

-# xtool
+# ytool

 Cross-platform Xcode replacement.
 Build and deploy iOS apps with SwiftPM on Linux, Windows, and macOS.

 ## Overview

-xtool is a cross-platform (Linux/WSL/macOS) tool that replicates Xcode functionality with open standards.
+ytool is a cross-platform (Linux/WSL/macOS) tool that replicates Xcode functionality with open standards.

 ✅ Build a SwiftPM package into an iOS app